lachlanmcdonald/magicavoxel-shaders/README.md

 <h3 id="outline_shader">Outline</h3>

 ```
-xs outline [index]
+xs outline [color]
-xs outline2 [index]
+xs outline2 [color]
 ```

 <img src="/img/outline1.png?raw=true" alt="" width="238"><img src="/img/outline2.png?raw=true" alt="" width="238"><img src="/img/outline3.png?raw=true" alt="" width="238">

 Replaces all voxels which match your selected color which are adjacent to another voxel of a different color.
-The outline color will be the provided `index`.
+The outline color will be the provided `color`.
 Setting the index to `0` will remove the voxels.

 `outline2` is similar to `outline`, except fewer adjacent voxels are checked, producing slightly thinner lines.